 On the bottom of the boots, you’ll find a thick rubber tread.
 Made with slip-resistant lugs, the tread gives you traction on every surface, from slick sidewalks to rough trails.
 Inside, a memory foam insole provides softness and support as you hike.

 Planning to be outside in the winter?
 The 200 GM Thinsulate insulation and microfiber boot liner provide the perfect amount of warmth, whether you’re working up a sweat on the trails or walking to work.
-The lacing hardware resists rust, so you can walk in the snow or rain without compromising aesthetics or function.
+The lacing hardware also resists rust, so you can walk in the snow or rain without compromising aesthetics or function.

 Made from lightweight materials, these boots don’t weigh you down on the trail.
 The rubber soles are thick and rugged, so they add a valuable layer of protection when you’re walking over trails with sharp rocks or uneven surfaces.
 The toe caps put an extra layer of rubber between you and obstacles, so you can stub your toe without pain.

 Planning to hike in cold or wet conditions?
 These Manfen boots are waterproof, so you can take on the rain or snow without getting wet.
-They’re also insulated with 200 g Thinsulate insulation, so they’re comfortable to -30 degrees Celsius.
+They’re also insulated with 200 g Thinsulate insulation, so they’re comfortable up to -30 degrees Celsius.
 The breathable membrane lining allows plenty of air to reach your feet, so you don’t have to worry about wet socks hampering your progress.